KohRonald/CCIP-Rebase-Token/README.md

    - Acts as the collateral manager or "entry/exit gate" for the protocol
    - Collateral vault for ETH deposits/withdrawals

+4. Deployment Script
+   - Deployment script for creating Rebase Token and Pool contracts on Sepolia Eth and ZKSync Sepolia.
+   - Deployment script for creating Vault contract on Sepolia Eth.

 ## Known Issues
 - Owners can set themselves the role of "MINT_AND_BURN_ROLE"